 “I suspect many large organizations don’t realize that when properly integrated with the rest of your tech stack, Slack has the power to double or triple your team’s output.”

 Provide credits Slack for much of its success in empowering remote and hybrid team members to help healthcare professionals across the country start, acquire, and expand the practices of their dreams.
-Andrew Bennett, Provide’s chief business officer, says using Slack as a productivity platform is as important to the company today as it was when he joined Provide as employee No. 3 back in 2015.
+Andrew Bennett, Provide’s chief executive officer, says using Slack as a productivity platform is as important to the company today as it was when he joined Provide as employee No. 3 back in 2015.

 “Over the years, Slack has become a lifeline for us as an operational tool, in addition to being an invaluable communication tool,” he says.
 “In our experience, you can manage a loan pipeline two or three times bigger when Slack is a part of your tech stack.
 It’s impossible to overstate how much Slack has transformed our company.”